-In a tax seminar one of the facilitators noted that, "Raising revenue is not the only purpose for which taxes are levied". (b)
+(b) In a tax seminar one of the facilitators noted that, "Raising revenue is not the only purpose for which taxes are levied".

-(8 marks) With reference to the above statement, explain four other purposes of levying taxes in your country.
+With reference to the above statement, explain four other purposes of levying taxes in your country.
+(8 marks)

-Fedha Enterprises provided the following summary of transactions for the month of June 2016: (c)
+(c) Fedha Enterprises provided the following summary of transactions for the month of June 2016:

+Sh.

 Sales 6,960,000

 Purchases 4,408,000

 Credit notes issued to customers 62,640

 Oil and fuels for delivery van 34,800

 Stationery 27.840

 Audit fees 58,000

 Catering expenses 4,760

 Debit notes received from suppliers for goods under invoiced 17,400

-- Sales include goods exported to South Sudan amounting to Sh.232,000 and exempt supplies of Sh.406,000.
-1. - Purchases at standard rate could not be directly identified from exempt supplies and therefore the business 2. restricted deductible input tax. - All transactions are inclusive of value added tax (VAT) at the rate of 16% where applicable.
-3.
+- 1. Sales include goods exported to South Sudan amounting to Sh.232,000 and exempt supplies of Sh.406,000. - 2.
+Purchases at standard rate could not be directly identified from exempt supplies and therefore the business restricted deductible input tax. - 3.
+All transactions are inclusive of value added tax (VAT) at the rate of 16% where applicable.